Market Pulse

 US HIGH YIELD

-- Fundamentals remain solid, helped by a historically low level of leverage and strong earnings.
+- Fundamentals remain solid, helped by historically low levels of leverage and strong earnings.

 MFS CONSIDERATIONS